Royal Denbigh Rifles: 12th (Reserve) Battalion

 After Lord Kitchener issued his call for volunteers in August 1914, the battalions of the 1st, 2nd and 3rd New Armies ('K1', 'K2' and 'K3' of 'Kitchener's Army') were quickly formed at the regimental depots.
 The SR battalions also swelled with new recruits and were soon well above their establishment strength.
 On 8 October 1914 each SR battalion was ordered to use the surplus to form a service battalion of the 4th New Army ('K4').
 Accordingly, the 3rd (Reserve) Bn at Wrexham formed the 12th (Service) Bn RWF.
 It moved to Tenby in February 1915 and trained for active service as part of 104th Brigade in 35th Division.
 On 10 April 1915 the War Office decided to convert the K4 battalions into reserve units, providing drafts for the K1–K3 battalions in the same way that the SR was doing for the Regular battalions.
 The SWB battalion became 9th (Reserve) Battalion and in June it moved to Kinmel Camp in 14th Reserve Brigade, where it trained drafts for the 8th, 9th, 10th and 11th (Service) Bns RWF.
 On 1 September 1916 it became 62nd Training Reserve Bn, still in 14th Reserve Bde.
-On 27 October 1917 it transferred to the Cheshire Regiment as 53rd (Young Solder) Battalion, remaining at Kinmell in 14th Reserve Bde.
+On 27 October 1917 it transferred to the Cheshire Regiment as 53rd (Young Soldier) Battalion, remaining at Kinmell in 14th Reserve Bde.
 After the war ended it was converted into a service battalion on 8 February 1919 and joined the British Army of the Rhine where it was absorbed into 9th (Service) Bn, Cheshire, on 3 April 1919.